Step 2.4: R-R-P Dyad Closures: Valid, Invalid, or Broken

 Crank-Slider Mechanism:

-A kinematic-chain that has continuously-rotating Rocker (Crank) and a dyad that has two Pin-Joints and one Slide-Joint.
-The output is the sliding-Part that reciprocates back and forth.
+A kinematic-chain with a continuously-rotating Crank, and a dyad that has two Pin-Joints and one Slide-Joint.
+There is a sliding-Part that reciprocates back and forth, and a connecting-rod that connects the sliding-Part to the Crank.

 Offset Crank-Slider Mechanism :